-Also known as 'pyrexia' a fever is an abnormally high body temperature which is generated by the body to fight disease.
+Also known as pyrexia a fever is an elevation in body temperature which is generated by the body to fight disease.
 Normal body temperatures in cats range between 100 - 102.5°F (37.7 - 39.1°C).

 There are two causes of an increase in body temperature, fever or hyperthermia (one cause of hyperthermia is heat stroke).

 Temperature is regulated by a part of the brain called the hypothalamus.
 This acts as a thermostat in the body.
 Fever occurs when the body senses the presence in the blood of small molecules known as pyrogens (fever-producing substances).
 These usually come from a source outside the body and in turn, stimulate the production of pyrogens inside the body.
 Pyrogens tell the hypothalamus to increase the temperature set point, resulting in a fever.

 - Inflammation (pancreatitis, cholangiohepatitis, myocarditis/heart inflammation).